 The only way to become informed about your internal response to the trading process is to actually trade.

-As a startup founder or trader, all of the data points provided by your MVP will give you the necessary feedback for your next step: Iteration.
+And all of the data points provided by your MVP will give you the necessary feedback for your next step: Iteration.

 From the real-time feedback on the MVP, the startup founder will make adjustments.
 They will be finding ways to enhance user experience, correct obvious problems, and reduce the biggest risks first.